the-fittest/jsonata-functions/README.md

 Jsonata Functions
 =========

-A small library that adds lodash and moment to jsonata
+A small library that adds lodash, moment and uuid to jsonata

 ## Installation